-Step 3: Choose Between Dual or Triple Pane Glass
+Step 3: Choose Between Double or Triple Pane Glass for Energy Efficient Windows

 A window is made almost entirely of glass, and it’s a critical component of the energy-saving capabilities of a window.

-Residential windows are available in two options: dual pane and triple pane.
+Residential windows are available in two options: double pane and triple pane.

-Dual pane windows consists of two panes of glass with air between the panes.
-Triple pane includes a third pane of glass with air spaces between the panes.
-Both are effective at savings energy, although triple pane has the edge with energy savings.
-It also brings sound-blocking technology for a quieter home.
+Double-pane windows consist of two panes of glass with gas between the panes.
+Triple pane includes a third pane of glass with gas between the panes.
+Both are effective at saving energy, although triple pane has the edge in making your home more energy efficient It also brings sound-blocking technology to reduce noise.

-Step 4: Increase Efficiency with Argon or Krypton Gas
+Step 4: Increase Your Window’s Energy Efficiency with Argon Gas

-Remember the pockets of air between dual and triple pane glass?
-The most energy efficient windows contain energy efficient gases between those panes.
+Remember the pockets of air between double and triple-pane glass?
+The most energy-efficient windows contain gas between those panes.

 This technology is vital for homeowners who are looking to lower their utility bills.
-These gases make the window more thermally efficient.
+This gas makes the window more thermally efficient.
 What does that mean for you?
 Your home will stay at a consistent indoor temperature regardless of the season.

 Low-e is an invisible coating that’s applied to the glass during manufacturing.
-While you can’t see low-e, it’s another important characteristic of an energy efficient replacement window.
+While you can’t see low-e, it’s another important characteristic of an energy-efficient window.

 The purpose of low-e is to reduce heat transfer through the window.
 In the summertime, low-e reflects the sunlight back outside—which prevents heating the home up like an oven.